What is Feng Shui

 When the Feng Shui of a house is wrong, you are battling against the forces of Nature and will experience more stress and unnecessary difficulties.

-Feng Shui can create a positive building with certainty.
 We can help you select the best positions for your activities, your beds, for windows, pathways and doorways – so that all of these contribute to your quality of life and wellbeing.

 In Feng Shui, beauty is a fundamental principle that weaves like a golden thread through all other Feng Shui principles.
 Unless your furniture and décor is beautiful, and unless your space is clean and unpleasant, you won’t have good Feng Shui.